ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/pipeline-hooks.md

 #### Detailed description:

 ```
-configure: ---> Runs before anything happens
+configure: --------->  Validate configuration and set defaults

-setup: -------> The first hook for every command
+setup: ------------->  The first hook for every command

-fetchRevisions: ----> returns an hash (or a promise resolving to one)
+fetchRevisions: ---->  returns an object (or a promise resolving to one)
-                      that has a `revisions` key and an array of revisions
+                       that has a `revisions` property whose value is an
-                      objects as its value.  i.e. `{revisions: [...]}
-                      Each revision object _must_ have
-                      an `revision` key.
-Each revision _may_ have one
-                      or more of the following properties:

-                      `version`:     (String) reference of version in SCM
-                      `timestamp`:   (Date) when the version was created
-                      `deployer`:    (String) name/email address of
-                                     developer who deployed the version
-                      `active`:      (Boolean) is the revision activated?
-                      `description`: (String) summary of the revision
+                       array of revision objects.[1]
+                       i.e. `{ revisions: [...] }`

 displayRevisions: -->  looks up the `revisions` key in the `context`
-                      and uses the information to
+                       and uses the information to display the list
-                      display the list of revisions.
+                       of revisions.

-teardown: ---> always the last hook being run
+teardown: ---------->  always the last hook being run

+[1] For information about the format of a "revision object",
+    see "Revision Objects" below.
 ```

 See [ember-cli-deploy-display-revisions](https://github.com/ember-cli-deploy/ember-cli-deploy-display-revisions) for a detailed example.